Coping with Grief

 He also leaves behind a vibrant legacy through his grandchildren: Austin, David, Mikayla, Molly, Myea, Mack, Jacob, Mykenzie, Sammy, Hadley, Milani, Brandon, Curtis, Christine, Colvin and his five great-grandchildren: Nia, Evelyn, Joey, Vinny, and Lenny.

-in memory of Larry William Black, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Larry William Black, please visit our floral store.